 Next, I wrote about J.C.’s first wife, my third-great-grandmother, Gabriella-O’Neill-Royce-Muehleisen-Buckingham (click here for that article).
-Her story of secret divorces and half-truths fascinates me to this day.
+Her tale of secret divorces and half-truths fascinates me to this day.

 Next, I wrote about J.C.’s second wife, Carrie Olson, a woman who was probably his one true love.
 Writing about Carrie convinced me that some genealogical rabbit holes are truly worth the time and effort.

-I haven’t yet told the stories of the other Muehleisen brothers, and I still need to write about the Muehleisen sister.
-You would not believe some of the things I discovered.
+I haven’t told the stories of the other brothers yet, and I still need to write about the Muehleisen sister.

 Legends?
-Yes, the Muehleisen family had their share.
+Yes, the Muehleisen family certainly had their share.

 The Legend Continues